bastienkody/pipex_tester/README.md

 * valgrind tests only if linux kernel

+# Problems
-* to be corrected : infinite loop if commands not run silmutaneously
+* infinite loop if commands not run silmutaneously : must launch process and set a timeout

+* if segfault, the script writes on std err and it destoyes display. should i redirect script std-err? then i cant get the "segfault" error on the appropriate test to ...

 # Tests
 ## Mandatory ##